 Electronic signatures can be legally binding for the majority of contracts globally.
 The signature is the underlying technology that helps confirm the authenticity of the interaction between the two parties.
 However, it is not advised to use an electronic signature to sign family law documents, probate documents or when the signature needs to be witnessed (for example, when signing a deed).
 Please seek legal advice to check electronic signatures are valid for documents in your territory.

-If you have any questions, please contact customer services.
+If you have any questions, please contact Customer Support.